symil/lotus/README.md

 # Lotus

-Lotus is specialized programming to create prototypes of multiplayer, 2D video games playable in the browser.
+Lotus is specialized programming language to create prototypes of multiplayer, 2D video games playable in the browser.
 It compiles a source directory into a WebAssembly module, and generates two javascript bundles (for server & client) that run the WebAssembly module.

 You can find an example of a game made with it in the `example` folder.